Eddicpp/BlueprintCV/README.md

 **BlueprintCV** is an end-to-end computer vision pipeline developed as a master's thesis project in collaboration with an industrial partner.
 The system processes scanned engineering blueprints and automatically:

 1. **Detects dimension annotations** (quotes) across the entire drawing
-2. **Classifies the associated GD&T symbol** for each detected dimension
+2. **Identifies the associated GD&T symbol** for each detected dimension

-The project progresses from baseline CNN detectors to Transformer-based architectures, benchmarking multiple models on a custom dataset built entirely from real industrial drawings provided by the partner company.
+The project benchmarks multiple YOLO architectures on a custom dataset built entirely from real industrial drawings provided by the partner company.

 > The dataset used for training and evaluation is confidential and not included in this repository.